 Ms. D. Price

 Ms. J. Tielemans

 GLE10 and GLE20 Learning Strategies: Skills for Success in Secondary School

-This course focuses on learning strategies to help student become more independent learners.
-Students will learn how to develop and apply literacy and numeracy skills, personal management skills and interpersonal and teamwork skills to improve their learning and achievement in school, the workplace and the community.
+This course focuses on learning strategies to help students become more independent learners.
+Students will learn how to develop and apply literacy and numeracy skills, personal management skills, and interpersonal and teamwork skills to improve their learning and achievement in school, the workplace, and the community.
 The course helps students build confidence and motivation to pursue opportunities for success in secondary school and beyond.